 What is a Personal Injury?

-A personal injury is a serious injury due to someone else’ negligence.
+A personal injury is a severe injury due to someone else’s negligence.

 Personal injury law can involve many types of accidents such as:

 What Types of Personal Injury Lawsuits are There?